5.18 Children Missing from Care and Home (under review)

 12. Assessments following a Missing Episode

-All missing episodes will be considered and assessed in the MASH.
+All missing episodes will be considered and assessed in the C-SPA.
 The outcome of this assessment may be an offer of Early Help.
 A Child & Family Assessment, a strategy meeting or immediate safeguarding action.

 All children will be offered a Return Home Interview within 72 hours (see above).